nfarrasd/Dynamic-Recommender-System-Web-App/README.md

 4. Segmenting the products and customers using WordCloud and Clustering based on the transaction histories
 5. Deploy the Recommender Pipeline with Flask so that users can freely enter new transactions and get recommendations

+**Note**: Steps 1-4 are not shown in this repo, only the analysis and model summary will be presented below.

 # Summary
 1. Recommendation System Pipeline was built under 2 scenarios:
     - **Purchase Counts with Pearson Similarity** method for old users